Leatherhead railway station: History

-The LBSCR stationmaster's house, an integral part of the main up side buildings, is now in use as the Archive and Library of The Railway Correspondence & Travel Society.
+The LBSCR stationmaster's house, an integral part of the main up side buildings, is now in use as the archive and library of The Railway Correspondence & Travel Society.

-In the 1930s, it was planned to build a new loop line from Motspur Park on the LSWR Raines Park - Leatherhead line.
+In the 1930s, it was planned to build a new loop line from Motspur Park on the LSWR Raynes Park – Leatherhead line.
 The branch opened on 29 May 1938 from Motspur Park to Tolworth, with an intermediate station at Malden Manor, and to Chessington North and Chessington South on 28 May 1939.
 However the outbreak of World War II halted construction.
-The establishment of the Metropolitan Green Belt around London, first proposed by the Greater London Regional Planning Committee in 1935, and the subsequent designation of Ashtead Common as a Site of Special Scientific Interest in 1955, led to the abandonment of the line’s extension.
+The establishment of the Metropolitan Green Belt around London, first proposed by the Greater London Regional Planning Committee in 1935, and the subsequent designation of Ashtead Common as a Site of Special Scientific Interest in 1955, led to the abandonment of the line's extension.
 It continues to operate to Chessington South as the Chessington Branch Line.
-Parliamentary powers for the Chessington South - Leatherhead line lapsed in 1962.
+Parliamentary powers for the Chessington South – Leatherhead line lapsed in 1962.
 Land through North Leatherhead reserved for the railway was subsequently used for a small section of route of the M25 motorway and its junction with the A243.

 Ticket barriers were installed in 2011.